moooninjune/SEED-labs/lab4/lab4.md

 export LD_LIBRARY_PATH
 export ANY_NAME #this one is defined by you
 ```
-- These environment variables are set in the user’s shell process.
+> These environment variables are set in the user’s shell process.
 After you run `./prog`, , the shell forks a child process, and uses the child to run the program.

-- Please check whether all the environment variables you set in the shell process (parent) get into the Set-UID child process.
+- Check whether all the environment variables you set in the shell process (parent) get into the Set-UID child process.